pulsar-edit/pulsar-edit.github.io/docs/blog/20230201-Daeraxa-FebUpdate.md

 existing [Open Collective](https://opencollective.com/pulsar-edit).

-We also now have a webhook set up for the GitHub sponsors so now when we get a donation we can properly thank them as it pops up on our Discord feed.
+We also now have a webhook set up for the GitHub sponsors so now when we get a donation we can properly thank them as it pops up on our Discord `#donations` channel.

 A huge thank you to literally all of our other donators on both platforms, we appreciate everything you give and make so much of what we want to do, possible.